signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

   applications on the node. (**default:** `false`)

 - `signalfx_dotnet_auto_instrumentation_environment` (Windows only): Configure
-  this option to set the "Environment" value to be reported to Splunk APM, e.g.
+  this option to set the "Environment" value to be reported to Splunk APM, for example `production`.
-  `production`.
 The value is assigned to the `SIGNALFX_ENV` environment variable in the Windows registry (**default:** ``, i.e. the "Environment" will appear as `unknown` in Splunk APM for the instrumented service/application)